MIDS-scaling-up/v2/week09/hw/README.md

     1. Run the training for 50,000 or 100,000 steps (the config file will make the model run for 300,000 steps unless you change the max_steps parameter).
 This will cost you about $100-$200 in total as each T4 costs about $0.90 / hour.
 Please check your tensorboard against the 300,000 step plot below to ensure that it is consistent.
     1. After your training is done, download your best model to your jetson NX.
 [Hint: it will be located in /data/en-de-transformer]  Alternatively, you could always cheat and download a checkpoint from Nvidia [here](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation.html)

-### Create the NX container for openseq2seq  (Dima to update this)
-Let us create a tx2 compatible container for OpenSeq2Seq.
-We probably won't be able to use it for training, but it could be useful for inference.
-Make sure that you have a local TF container in your TX2 that we created when we completed during [HW 5](https://github.com/MIDS-scaling-up/v2/tree/master/week05/hw).
-(We also have all TF containers posted [in the W251 docker hub](https://cloud.docker.com/u/w251/repository/docker/w251/tensorflow) ).
-Then, use [this Dockerfile](https://github.com/MIDS-scaling-up/v2/blob/master/week09/hw/docker/arm64/Dockerfile.dev-tx2-4.2_b158-py3) .
-We will need this container for our in-class lab.
-Put your downloaded best trained model someplace onto the external hard drive of your jetson -- e.g. /data/en-de-transformer

 ### Submission

 Please submit the nohup.out file along with screenshots of your Tensorboard indicating training progress (Blue score, eval loss) over time.
 Also, answer the following (simple) questions: